 Choosing Your Party Affiliation

-North Carolina recognizes five political parties: Constitution, Democrat, Green, Libertarian, and Republican.
+North Carolina recognizes three political parties: Democrat, Libertarian, and Republican.
 A voter may choose one of these political parties, or can decide not to register with a political party.
 If a voter does not register with a political party, the voter will be registered as Unaffiliated.

 In a general election, voters may vote for the candidate(s) of their choice, regardless of party.
 North Carolina does not allow straight-ticket voting (also called straight-party voting).